DanielFitzsimmons/Javascript-Tubo/JavaScript Turbo.novaextension/README.md

-**JavaScript Turbo** A collection of commands and ES6-ready snippets for https://nova.app optimised **Javascript**.
-If you would like any update and changes please submit via the GitHub Repo.
+**JavaScript Turbo** is a stop gap measure till someone makes a better collection of clips for my JavaScript projects.
+A collection of **Javascript** clips for Nova.app.
+If you would like to make any suggestions, updates or changes please submit via the GitHub Repo.
 JavaScript Turbo is Based on: https://github.com/extrabacon/atom-turbo-javascript

 ## Details

-# javascript-turbo (Beta)

 ### Declarations